Is $2 a Day and World Nomads Travel Insurance Really Enough to Protect Your Next Big Adventure?

 - Worldwide RTW 5-star Honeymoon Package: maximum coverage

-This one is super tricky, so read the fine print.
+This one is also super tricky, so read the fine print.
 Often times the only missed connection reimbursements are for cruises, with rare air travel thrown in.
 Seriously.
 Cruises are apparently quite unreliable.

 A missed connection claim typically only works if the reason you miss your flight/cruise is because of bad weather.
 So if you oversleep, you’re probably S.O.L.